Opinion | Some personal testimony in the matter of NPR v. the Supreme Court

 In November 2004, I published a rather ho-hum piece making a far-from-original case that progressives had become too reliant on the courts for victories, at the cost of effective political organizing.
 Though it might take time, I said, the rise of more conservative courts could strengthen progressives by making them build from the grass roots.

 Somehow, the piece caught the eye of Gorsuch, in private practice but marked out for bigger things.
-Donning his journalist cap, he wrote an essay for National Review in February 2005approving of the argument, while declaring that I was “a self-identified liberal.”
+Donning his journalist cap, he wrote an essay for National Review in February 2005 approving of the argument, while declaring that I was “a self-identified liberal.”
 I wrote to him, thanking him for noticing my work but politely pointing out that I don’t describe myself as liberal — the only conceivable definition of his phrase.

 In his reply, which I did not save, Journalist Gorsuch said essentially that such a trifle doesn’t matter.
 And that was that … until, during his Senate confirmation for the Supreme Court, he persisted in calling me “a self-described liberal,” which was no closer to being true in 2017 than in 2005.
 At which point I realized that accuracy is evidently not an important value for Gorsuch.

-I never would have mentioned this.
+I would never have mentioned this.
 But then Team Gorsuch began nitpicking and hairsplitting, and now the story seems relevant.